victordahlen/pdsnd_github/README.md

 Udacity Git Project

 ### Description
 A project written in Python that analyses bikeshare data for Washington, New York City and Chicago.
 An interactive application in the terminal.
+It allows you to filter on the city and on the month and day (or all months or days) and see summary statistics.

 ### Files used
 - chicago.csv